 Until recently, Joe Borowski (1971), who pitched in the Yankee bullpen in 1997 and 1998 to a 1-1 win-loss record, was the only Yankee player ever born on May 4.
 A September 1997 Yankee waiver selection from the roster of the Braves, Joe was released in October 1999.

 Yankee utility infielder Miguel Cairo (1974) doubled the team’s representation on the birthday list when he beat out Homer Bush and made the 2004 squad coming out of Spring Training.
 Miguel had stroked 19 homers with 189 rbi’s and 76 stolen bases in spot duty with the Blue Jays, the Cubs, the Devil Rays, and the Cardinals since 1996 before arriving in the Bronx.
 He played across town with the Mets in 2005, only to return to the Bronx in ’06 and ’07.
 Cairo hit six home runs with 41 rbi’s and 11 stolen bases while enjoying the lion’s share of the second-base play in the Bronx in 2004; he added 30 to the rbi list in 2006, with no more homers.
-He has lately played with the 2008 Mariners, and is with the Phillies in 2009, and the Reds from 2010-2012.
+He has lately played with the 2008 Mariners, and was with the Phillies in 2009, and the Reds from 2010-2012.
 Final numbers: 41 long balls, with 394 rbi’s.

 Nick Noonan (1989), who spent all of 2015 Spring Training with the Yanks after signing a free agent contract with the club in December 2014, is the newest addition to their birthday list.
 Nick hit .219 with five rbi’s playing in 62 games for the Giants in 2013 after being their first round pick in 2007, then played 14 more with them in 2015.
 He played another seven with the Padres in 2016, and most recently was signed as a free agent in Texas.

 Other birthdays: Jack Tobin (1892); former manager Rene Lachemann (1945); Ken Oberkfell (1956); Rick Leach (1957); Eddie Perez (1968); Manny Aybar (1972); Ben Grieve (1976); Robinson Cancel (1976); Jason Michaels (1976); Matt Tolbert (1982); and Kevin Slowey (1984); Sam LeCure (1984); Christian Bergman (1988); Ryan Meisinger (1994); Akeem Bostick (1995); and Yonny Hernandez (1998).